SysKitTeam/docs-securitymanager/product-updates/security-manager-2-release-note.md

 __Release date:__ May 16, 2018

 ## Features
 * __SharePoint Online and On-Premises Snapshots__ are now available in SysKit Security Manager!
 In addition to being able to manage SharePoint Online and On-Premises permissions, you can now take snapshots of all your site collections and Office 365 groups.
-This is required in order to use more advanced __Permission Reports__
+This is required in order to use the more advanced __Permission Reports.__

 * Use the __Permissions Reports__ screen to gather valuable information about structure, granted permissions, broken permissions inheritance, and more.
 We broke them down into four categories.
 For detailed information on every report see [this article](#internal/get-to-know-security-manager/permissions-reports-screen).

     * __Permissions reports:__

       Auditing SharePoint permissions can be a complex and time-consuming task.
-Syskit Security Manager allows administrators to drill down and view all permissions, explore permissions history, and create site and user specific reports.
+SysKit Security Manager allows administrators to drill down and view all permissions, explore permissions history, and create site and user specific reports.

     * __User reports:__

-       These reports can either give you a __summary__ or a __detailed view__ on the permissions that principal has within a particular site collection.
+       These reports can either give you a __summary__ or a __detailed view__ on the permissions that a principal has within a particular site collection.

     * __Externally Shared:__

-      A bundle of reports concerning externally shared content and external users.
+      A handful of reports concerning externally shared content and external users.
-      They will give you information about the content that is shared with external users where you can see what permissions those users have on the content, a list of content shared via anonymous links, and even a list of all unlicensed (external) users on your tenant.
+      They will show you which content is shared with external users, and what permissions those users have on the content.
+A list of content shared via anonymous links, and even a list of all unlicensed (external) users on your tenant.

     * __Cleanup:__

         It is a known thing that SharePoint gets cluttered.
-Users get disabled, they lose permissions, SharePoint groups lose their members and so on.
-In all these cases it is recommended to manage (__cleanup__) such groups and users.
-Explore [our Cleanup reports](#internal/get-to-know-security-manager/permissions-reports-screen#cleanup) and find out what you can do.
+Users get disabled, permissions are removed, SharePoint groups lose their members and so on.
+When cases like this happen, it is recommended to manage and take care (__cleanup__) of such groups and users, and in order to do it more easily you can use [our Cleanup reports](#internal/get-to-know-security-manager/permissions-reports-screen#cleanup)

-* Compare SharePoint Online and On-Premises permissions for a selected securable object, as well as track permissions differences using the __Compare Wizard__.
+* __Compare__ SharePoint Online and On-Premises permissions for a selected securable object, as well as track permissions differences using the __Compare Wizard__.
 The following Compare options are available:
     * Compare permissions with a previous snapshot
     * Compare permissions with a parent